sreeisalso/amount-to-words/README.md

 ```

+---

-_Note: This module only supports 9 digits input.
-A typical use case for such conversion is in tax invoices or charts etc. For that more than 9 digits input is not very common (and also not very readable)._
+***NOTE:*** _This module only supports 9 digits input.
+A typical use case for such conversion is in tax invoices or charts etc. For that more than 9 digits input is not very common._

+---

 # Contributing